fpg1503/MakeXcodeGr8Again/README.md

 ## Usage

 ### Setup

+We need both, the MakeXcodeGr8Again and xGhostPreventer repos.
+When cloning the repo use ```git clone --recurse-submodules```

+If you've already cloned the repo then:
 1. Clone the 'MakeXcodeGr8Again' repository
 2. cd to the repository directory
 3. run  ```git submodule init ```